-I had a hankering for Sloppy Joe’s and not a lot of time to prepare dinner so I put a quick and easy spin on my regular recipe and came up with these sensational Joe’s.
+I had a hankering for Sloppy Joe’s and not a lot of time to prepare dinner so I put a quick and easy spin on my crockpot sloppy joes and came up with these sensational Joe’s.

 My favorite meatloaf has a sweet ketchup topping that is out of this world!
 I add balsamic vinegar for a little zip and I tell you it adds just the right touch of sweet/tangy and a hint of smokiness.
 Combining those flavors with my sloppy Joe’s really kicked them up a notch.

 Chad and I devoured these Lazy Day Sloppy Joe’s every time I made them and I know you are going to love them too.

 Helpful Tips to make this Easy Sloppy Joe Recipe:

 - I like to butter the buns and toast them in the oven.
 It adds great texture and flavor to the sandwich.

 With love from our simple kitchen to yours.